mshi01/Listicle/README.md

 - [x] The web app displays items in a unique format, such as cards rather than lists or animated list items

-The following **additional** features are implemented:

-- [ ] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough

-**Note: please be sure to

 Here's a walkthrough of implemented required features: